 Kim is one of the people behind the Family Fun Day which has taken place in Crowborough over the last few years raising thousands of pounds for Children in Need.
 And she is at it again, this time organising an event on Chapel Green on Easter Monday 2nd April as part of the fundraising efforts for local man Ben Noakes to get him MS Treatment overseas.

 The book is launched on the 1st March on Kindle with the paperback out in April.
-The book is currently sat at Number 18 in the Amazon pre-order chart.
 You can find-out more about Kim and her beauty business on her Facebook page.